 4 Reasons for an "Item Not Received" Case

 There are four, and only four, reasons an item can be marked as delivered, but not received by the buyer.

-- The Item has not been delivered yet: Just as any profession, the postal service has employees that do no always follow the rules and regulations - this is a fact.
-The following statement is not an assumption - it actually happened to me.
+- The item has not been delivered yet: Just as any profession, the postal service has employees that do not always follow the rules and regulations—this is a fact.
+The following statement is not an assumption—it actually happened to me.
 Before delivering a package, a postal carrier can scan the package before it is actually delivered.
 If the carrier cannot fit an item into a mailbox and decides the package should not be set outside of a house, they can and will retain the package and hold it for future delivery.
-I have experience that scenario on several different occasions.
+I have experienced that scenario on several different occasions.
 Is it supposed to happen?
-No, a package should only be scanned as delivered after it has definitively reached it's destination.
+No, a package should only be scanned as delivered after it has definitively reached its destination.